marriosdev/Firulin-core/README.md

 ## Step 3

-### Now in the boundary.php file, let's add the Test class
+### Now in the boundary.php file, let's add the Hello class

 ```php
 Use Firulin\Captain;